lee-b/ChatDev-sane/README.md

   <p align="center">
   <img src='./misc/ebook.png' width=800>
   </p>
-* June 12, 2024: We introduce Multi-Agent Collaboration Networks (MacNet) 🎉, which utilize directed acyclic graphs to facilitate effective task-oriented collaboration among agents through linguistic interactions 🤖🤖.
+* June 12, 2024: Introduced Multi-Agent Collaboration Networks (MacNet) 🎉, which utilize directed acyclic graphs to facilitate effective task-oriented collaboration among agents through linguistic interactions 🤖🤖.
 MacNet supports cooperation across various topologies and among more than a thousand agents without exceeding context limits.
 More versatile and scalable, MacNet can be considered a more advanced version of ChatDev's chain-shaped topology.
 Our preprint paper is available at [https://arxiv.org/abs/2406.07155](https://arxiv.org/abs/2406.07155).
 This technique will soon be incorporated into this repository, enhancing support for diverse organizational structures and offering richer solutions beyond software development (e.g., logical reasoning, data analysis, story generation, and more).
   <p align="center">
   <img src='./misc/macnet.png' width=500>
   </p>